Do you need help with writing a first draft?

 “When I write, I feel like an armless, legless man with a crayon in his mouth.” – Kurt Vonnegut

-When you sit down to write a first draft, you may lack confidence or feel uninspired by what you’re about to do.
+When you sit down to write the first draft, you may lack confidence or feel uninspired by what you’re about to do.

 Today, it’s you alone wrestling with your ideas and stories, and if you pin one to the page or if procrastination pins you to the chair, nobody needs to know.